RuhulAmin3/task-management-application/README.md

 ### Feature of Task management application

 - User can register / Login account after login user can see his own previous added task he can add new task with update delete functionality.
+- pagination and filtering implemented in get all tasks api endpoint.

 ### Explanation of the using technologies.